Basics

 How screw jacks work and where they are used - GROB GmbH chevron_right

-A linear chain is a type of chain that can be both pulled and pushed.
+A Linear Chain is a type of chain that can be both pulled and pushed.
 When the chain links are pushed together, they stay stable and rigid, allowing you to move things forward.
 It’s often used in machines to lift or push objects.

 What a Linear Chain is and where it is used - GROB GmbH chevron_right

-An electric cylinder is an electromechanical actuator that operates linearly and is powered by electrical energy to generate motion.
+An Electric Cylinder is an electromechanical actuator that operates linearly and is powered by electrical energy to generate motion.

 What an Electric Cylinder is and where it is used - GROB chevron_right